Eden, Vermont

-Geography
+Overview

 Eden is one of the largest towns in Vermont by area.
 According to the United States Census Bureau, the town has a total area of 166.5 sqkm, of which 164.0 sqkm are land and 2.6 sqkm, or 1.54%, are water; 15.9 sqmi are conserved land.
 The villages of Eden and Eden Mills, each of which has its own ZIP Code, are in the center of the town, Eden to the west and Eden Mills to the east.
 The center of the town is drained by the Gihon River, a southwest-flowing tributary of the Lamoille River.
 The eastern portion of the town drains southward via Boomhour Branch and Wiley Brook to the Green River, another tributary of the Lamoille.
 The westernmost part of town drains to the North Branch of the Lamoille.
 The Long Trail passes through the town on the crest of the Green Mountains, separating the North Branch watershed from the Gihon River watershed.

 Vermont Route 100 crosses the center of town, passing through the villages of Eden and Eden Mills.
 Route 100 leads northeast 24 mi to Route 105 in the western part of Newport and southwest 10 mi to Hyde Park.
 Route 118 leaves Route 100 in Eden village and leads northwest 17 mi to Montgomery.

 The Babcock Nature Preserve, a geologically significant tract of land used by Johnson State College and students of other Vermont state colleges, is located in the northwest part of Eden.
 The preserve is used for teaching courses in geology, field biology, and field ornithology.

 Lake Eden is located in Eden and is a popular summer destination; a lottery is held each fall to reserve RV sites for the following summer.
+There are roughly 120 privately owned family camps lining the 198 acre lake.

 Eden Notch is located at the northern edge of Eden on Route 100.

 The town contains part of the census-designated place of North Hyde Park.

+The town was the center of a local controversy in 2009.
+A roughly 1500 acre asbestos mine was suspected of environmental contamination.
+The site was considered for a Superfund designation by the EPA.
+After further study research and controversy, the site was deemed not dangerous.
+An apology statement was issued by state and federal environmental protection agencies.